magnate3/linux-riscv-dev/exercises2/soft-roce/rdma-ping/uccl/uccl-mini/cc.md

       DCHECK(ibv_post_send(qpw->qp, wr, &bad_wr) == 0);
 ```

-# use bitmap for tcp Sliding Window
+# use bitmap for tcp Sliding Window ( SACK and not  NACK)

 ```